ybezsonov/kro/website/docs/docs/concepts/20-collections.md

 ## Deployment Strategy

 While defining collections is straightforward, it's essential to consider the deployment strategy for managing multiple resources.
-Symphony provides flexibility in managing collections, allowing users to define how resources are created, updated, and deleted based on the desired state.
+KRO provides flexibility in managing collections, allowing users to define how resources are created, updated, and deleted based on the desired state.

-Symphony provide two strategies for managing collections:
+KRO provide two strategies for managing collections:

 - **RollingUpdate**: Creates, updates and deletes resources in an incremental manner, ensuring that only one resource is updated at a time.
 - **ParallelUpdate**: Creates, updates and deletes resources in parallel, allowing for faster deployment of multiple resources.

 For examples you can add the following to the `spec` section of the `ResourceGroup`:

 ```yaml
 spec: